Postgraduate Course: Dissertation MSc Epistemology, Ethics and Mind (Online) (PHIL11138)

+Students are required to submit a dissertation proposal but this is not a marked piece of work.
 The dissertation proposal is aimed at getting students to think seriously about their independent research project.
 It will require them to organise a reading list, and encourage them to narrow down their ideas to something that (a) can be supervised by a faculty member, and (b) can be achieved in 8000 words.

 ||- Supervisors will comment on drafts of dissertation chapters.

 - Students should arrange to meet regularly with their dissertation supervisor for guidance on structure and content of dissertation project.